Seed Cleaning Machines Guide: Types, Working, Benefits, and Policies

 • Magnetic separators for removing metal particles

-Modern seed cleaning systems range from small portable units to large industrial grain processing plants.
-They are commonly used in farming cooperatives, seed processing units, and agricultural export facilities.
+Modern systems range from small portable units to large industrial plants.
+They are widely used in cooperatives, processing units, and export facilities.

 Importance of Seed Cleaning Machines in Modern Agriculture